fyliu/docker-mkdocs/docs/poetry.md

 The configuration file, `pyproject.toml` in the project root, contains the list of dependencies.
 From there, we can export a `requirements.txt` file for use with pip, which we use in our `Dockerfile`.

+## How to add poetry to the running container

+Adding poetry to the running container lets us manage project dependencies without installing it on the host machine.
+Not adding it to the docker image keeps the image smaller.

+1. Make sure the container is running

+    ``` bash
+    docker-compose up -d # (1)!
+    ```

+    1. This runs the container in background (daemon) mode

+1. Install poetry inside the running container

+    ``` bash
+    docker-compose exec mkdocs pip install poetry # (1)!
+    ```

+    1. Runs `pip install poetry` in the mkdocs service container

+    Now we can call poetry that's in the image

+1. Take down the container when done

+    ``` bash
+    docker-compose down # (1)!
+    ```

+    1. This stops and deletes the container.
+The poetry install is gone as well.
+If we don't want to delete the container, use `docker-compose stop`.

 ## How to add poetry to the image

 Adding poetry to the image lets us manage the project dependencies without installing it on the host machine.